icekang/vending-machine/README.md

 To do that
   1. open cmd
   2. cd path/to/project
-  3. espresso -o eqntott in.txt
+  3. "espresso -o eqntott in.txt"
-\nBoom! magic happens! now that is the logic of the states and next states
+Boom! magic happens! now that is the logic of the states and next states.